golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/publishing-custom-images.md

 ## Publishing custom Golem image to the registry (tag-based)

-Note: Golem image tags have a format of `username/repository_name:tag`, where `username` is your login to the registry portal, `repository_name` is the name of your repository, and `tag` is a text that you chose to describe the content/version of the image.
+Golem image tags have a format of `username/repository_name:tag`, where `username` is your login to the registry portal, `repository_name` is the name of your repository, and `tag` is a text that you chose to describe the content/version of the image.
 The `tag` can be `latest` to constantly keep the latest version, or you can use a versioning system and e.g. make it `v0.0.1` and so on.

 Let's assume for this example your username is `golem`, your Docker image is tagged `golem-example`, your repository name is `my_example` and the version is `latest`.